Finding the Perfect Family Caravan

 Tough off-road capability

-External slide out kitchen - because neither one of us wants to be stuck inside cooking
+External slide-out kitchen - because neither one of us wants to be stuck inside cooking

 Large compressor fridge